mave5/AIclub/README.md

 Object segmentation from pump images.

-Interesting points: using different labels for each piece, using other objective function such as binary_cross_entropy, using different resolutions.
+Interesting points: using different labels for each piece, using other objective functions such as binary_cross_entropy, using other image resolutions.

 ---------------------------------------------------------------------------------------------------------------------------------------